Settle Caves and Waterfalls Walk

 The walk then heads north west, passing Springfield and Upper Settle before returning to the train station.

 To further explore the countryside surrounding the town you could try the Settle Loop long distance trail.
-At Catrigg Force you are close to the village of Stainforth where you can also visit the lovely Stainforth Force.
+At Catrigg Force you are close to the village of Stainforth where you can also visit the lovely Stainforth Force on the Settle Riverside Walk.